danielmcgraw/danielmcgraw.com/resume.md

  * Developed and maintained the recruiting and admissions platforms
  * Collaborated with the development team to create iteration stories and tasks and their points
  * Wrote and executed quality assurance plans and verify acceptability criteria
- * Assembled the base toolchain used by all developers in our devision.
+ * Assembled the base toolchain used by all developers in our devision

 ### Wellkeeper, Albuquerque, NM